vitelabs/vite-wiki/docs/api/vitejs/accountBlock/start.md

 The following functions are integrated into the `accountBlock` library
 1. Methods to generate account blocks for various types of transaction.
 Refer to [Create Account Block](./createAccountBlock.md)
-2. How to populate and send an AccountBlock.
+2. How to create and send an AccountBlock.
 Refer to [accountBlock Class](./accountBlock.md) for more information
 3. Related utility functions.
 See [utils](./utils.md) for details

 ## Module Import